- Nexan Insights

 China’s semiconductor equipment purchases have surged since 2019, driven by government subsidies.

-4. The Competitors: ASML, Lam, AMAT, and ASM
+4. Competitive Landscape: ASML, Lam, AMAT, ASM

 ASML leads in EUV, while ASM dominates ALD, with AMAT competing across both fronts.